Suffolk County Residential Real Estate Attorney

 - homeowners must repair fences destroyed by flood or other casualties within 10 days of receiving a request to repair;

 - neighbors may trim branches extending onto their property but may not cut down or damage a tree on their neighbor's land.

-For more specific legal guidance on your unique residential real estate concerns, whether regarding a residential transaction or boundary disputes with a neighbor, contact The Law Offices of Michael Catalanotto today.
+For more specific legal guidance on your unique residential real estate concerns in Suffolk County, whether regarding a residential transaction or boundary disputes with a neighbor, contact The Law Offices of Michael Catalanotto today.